korogu/clean-code-conditionals/README.md

 - **advanced-solution** branch: another possible solution, more advanced

 # Instructions
-Checkout the **master** branch and try to remove bad code smells using refactoring techniques.
+Checkout the **master** branch and try to remove bad code smells in _src/tennis/_ folder using refactoring techniques.
 When finished, look at solution in the other branches.